jramnai/docs-project/docs/index.rst

 .. _Installing, Configuring, and Running the Open edX Platform:

 ###########################################################
-Installing, Configuring, and Running the Open edX Platform
+Installing, Configuring, and Running the Open edX Platforms
 ###########################################################

 This guide provides instructions for using your own instance of the Open edX